kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 1. **`process_transcript`**: Processes raw data once (expensive operation)
 2. **`query_pipeline`**: Runs queries repeatedly (cheap operation)

 Kedro's pipeline structure made iteration easier.
 This separation meant I could process the data once, store it as a Kedro dataset, and then query it as many times as I wanted without reprocessing.
-The data catalog handles all the file I/O, so storage and loading is straightforward.
+The data catalog handles all the file I/O, so storage and loading are straightforward.

-### Chippin' in: The Challenges After Chunking
+### Chippin' in: the challenges after chunking

 The transcript itself led to four fundamental limitations:

-1. **Dialogue-only content**: The 400-page transcript contained only dialogue, missing crucial narrative context about what's actually happening in scenes.
+1. **Dialog-only content**: The 400-page transcript contained only dialog, missing crucial narrative context about what's actually happening in scenes.

 2. **Single playthrough bias**: As I've mentioned earlier, Cyberpunk 2077 is a game where player choices dramatically alter the story.
 This transcript was from only one specific playthrough, so it didn't have information about alternative paths or endings.

 3. **The hallucination problem**: When I instructed the LLM to strictly use only the provided context with a low temperature, it would often respond with "I don't have sufficient information."
-But if I allowed it more freedom or increased the temperature, it would confidently spout off misinformation about the game.
+But if I allowed it more freedom or increased the temperature, it would confidently spout misinformation about the game.

 4. **Naive keyword matching**: My initial approach of using simple keyword matching to find relevant chunks was inadequate.
 Sometimes completely unrelated chunks would be selected, leading to nonsensical responses about other plot points or characters.
 What a gonk.

-### Preem Solutions
+### Preem solutions

 Kedro's node-based architecture made it trivial to experiment with different approaches.
 Each solution became a new node or a modification to an existing one.

-**Solution 1: PartitionedDataset for Better Retrieval**
+**Solution 1: PartitionedDataset for better retrieval**

 I initially stored chunks as individual JSON files.
 Switching to Kedro's `PartitionedDataset` made retrieval more efficient and the code cleaner: